oyyd/encryptsocks/README.md

 ### Benchmark

-You get see the benchmark details [here](benchmark/README.md) and even test your own shadowsocks implementation.
+You can get the benchmark details [here](benchmark/README.md) and even test your own shadowsocks implementation.

 After some simple benchmarks that compare both the node and python implementation, my conclusion is: